tyb665/Text_Analysis_Project/README.md

-# 📝 Text Analytics Projects: Climate Sentiment & Social Media NER
+# 🧠 Text Analytics Research Projects (2025)

-This repository presents two independent text analytics research projects focused on **climate-related financial disclosures** and **social media entity recognition**.
-The work explores both classical and modern natural language processing (NLP) techniques, combining traditional models with pretrained language models.
+This repository presents three independent text analytics research projects focused on **climate-related financial disclosures** and **social media entity recognition**.
+Each project investigates real-world NLP challenges using a combination of classical algorithms and deep learning models.

 ---